 According to the state law of Illinois there is a minimum notice period of 10 days from when this form is served to when the case is taken to court.
 The state provides only 5 days for payment of rent but for violations of the contract landlords need to wait the full 10 days.

 It is also necessary to factor in the amount of time it takes for the tenant to receive the notice.
 For instance, if the landlord mails the notice then an additional 3 days is included in the notice period to provide enough time for the tenant to receive the notice and act upon it.

 Once the notice has been served the tenant has 10 days to cure the issues or breaches of contract to the landlord’s satisfaction.
 If after this period the landlord is still not content with the changes that have been made then an additional form needs to be filed to the Clerk of Court.

 The landlord may serve the notice by: mail, personally delivering the notice with a signature for proof and by leaving the notice in the property.

 The first point to remember is that a landlord should never pursue eviction actions without following the legal process.
 This will only result in not achieving your desired results.

-To learn all about serving a Notice To Cure and the eviction process if the tenant does not comply please follow the links to both EZ Landlord Forms and to Illinois state’s information:
+To learn all about serving a Notice To Cure and the eviction process if the tenant does not comply please follow the links to both EZ Landlord Forms and Illinois state’s information: